 Grass may also be effective in cleansing the dog’s intestinal tract of parasites.
 Grass is also rich in dietary fiber which supports digestion and stimulates intestinal activity.
 It contains antioxidants and chlorophyll (the color pigment that gives plants and their green color).
 Unfortunately, modern dogs can’t digest the grass well enough to make use of the chlorophyll.
 Wild carnivores, on the other hand, eat the pre-digested grass and are able to absorb the gastrointestinal contents of their prey.
 Wild canines also have access to a variety of wild herbs rich in digestible chlorophyll and important minerals.
 Our domestic dogs may attempt to get this beneficial greenery from our lawns or from the tufts of grass on the edge of a field.

 5. They Just like the Taste

-In the absence of any other conclusive evidence, it may be that dogs simply like the taste of grass!
+In the absence of any other conclusive evidence, it may be that Labs and other dogs simply like the taste of grass!
 This should come as little surprise to us when we observe all the questionable things that our dogs choose to put in their mouth.
 It stands to reason that if our beloved (but sometimes disgusting) pets can enjoy things like toilet water, dead critters, feces, vomit, or even the living room couch, it is that much of stretch to imagine that they may find grass delicious?